 Pants vs. Shorts

 Wet wading is the best way to beat the summer heat when you’re fly fishing.
 No question.
-However, shorts and flip flops are not the best option for protecting yourself against sun, wind, brush & biting flies.
+However, shorts and flip flops are not the best option for protecting yourself against sun, wind, brush and biting flies.
 Instead, opt for a durable, quick-drying pair of nylon fly fishing pants.
-Look for something that is lightweight enough to keep you cool, but made of durable weave to keep your legs protected from streamside brush and UV rays.
+Look for something that is lightweight enough to keep you cool, but also made of durable weave to keep your legs protected from streamside brush and UV rays.

 Avoid Soggy Feet

 Flip flops are best left for the bar or beach.
-Most anglers have found errant flip flops near the river.
-Aside from horrible traction they provide no protection or support for the uneven and slippery conditions encountered on the river.
+Aside from the horrible traction they provide, flip flops offer no protection or support for the uneven and slippery conditions encountered on the river.
 Stick with your wading boots and substitute a neoprene wet wading sock for the stocking foot of your waders.
 Wading boots with interchangeable soles allow the angler to match the appropriate sole for the traction needed on any given day.
 Choose rubber soles for hiking to an alpine lake on a rocky trail or felt soles for the mossy rocks of the riverbed.